CarylThom/Light-Speed/README.md

 * Pencil: - Pencil was used to create the wireframe.

-* freepix: - Both images were obtained from this site.
+* Freepix: - Both images were obtained from this site.

 ## Testing